openjdk/valhalla-docs/site/value-objects.md

 ## Value Object Performance

-Developers can save memory and improve performance by using value objects for immutable data.
-Because programs cannot tell the difference between two value objects with identical field values (not even with `==`), the Java Virtual Machine is able to change how a value object is laid out in memory without affecting the program.

-In this release, we've focused on two optimizations: *heap flattening*, which reduces the memory footprint of value objects stored in fields and arrays, and *scalarization*, which avoids memory allocation for value objects in JIT-compiled code.
+This release focuses on two optimizations for value objects: *heap flattening*, which reduces the memory footprint of value objects stored in fields and arrays, and *scalarization*, which avoids memory allocation for value objects in JIT-compiled code.
 Details of these optimizations are [discussed in the JEP](https://openjdk.org/jeps/401#Run-time-optimizations-for-value-objects).
 You can also learn more with a